PaulinaCoding/clientjs-notes/README.md

 console.log(window.innerWidth + 'x' + window.innerHeight)
 ```

 The issue with these methods and properties is that they can be supported in only some browsers.
 The browser developer is the one providing this object so they could potentially put any information they want.
-It is important to
+When using these features it is important to test across multiple browsers from different vendors.

 [MDN Window](https://developer.mozilla.org/en-US/docs/Web/API/Window)